 Hobbies are great as they can relieve stress, challenge your brain, be social, good or bad for your health.

-Within our homes we have residents interested in so many different things.
+Within our homes we have individuals interested in so many different things.
 We try to cater for as many hobbies as possible.
-We have exercise based: Tai-Chi, armchair aerobics, gardening (vegetable allotment, flower arranging), music (playing instruments, outside entertainers, dancing and singing.
-Lets not forget interest in animals, falconry, cooking, iPad clubs and knitting.
+We have armchair exercises, gardening (vegetable allotment, flower arranging), music (playing instruments, outside entertainers, dancing and singing.
+Let’s not forget interest in animals, falconry, cooking, iPad clubs and knitting.